-Note.-Observe the word "daily" that Luke adds to our memory verse.
+Note.-Observe the word "daily" that

+Luke adds to our memory verse.

 "Yes, follow Him through evil as well as through good report.
-Follow Him in befriending the most needy and friendless.
-Follow Him in being forgetful of self, abundant in acts of self-denial and self-sacrifice to do others good; when reviled, reviling not again; manifesting love and compassion for the fallen race."-Testimonies, vol. 2, p.
+Follow Him in befriending the most needy and friend-less.
+Follow Him in being forgetful of self, abundant in acts of self-denial and self-sacrifice to do others good; when reviled, reviling not again; manifesting love and compassion for the fallen race."-Testimonies, Vol. 2, p.
 178.

-shall not be approved of God if we do not copy it and, according to the ability which God has given, resemble it."-Testimonies, vol. 2, p.
+"We cannot equal the pattern; but we shall not be approved of God if we do not copy it and, according to the ability which God has given, resemble it."-Ibid., p.
 549.